 She trademarked her style of hot stone massage, called LaStone Therapy, which has a Native American spiritual component and requires training and certification.

-Most spas offer their own versions of hot stone massage (they might call it lava stone massage, river rock massage, warm stone massage, and so on).
+Most spas offer their own versions of hot stone massage, but they might call it lava stone massage, river rock massage, or warm stone massage.
 A hot stone massage, however, takes a lot of skill and sensitivity on the part of the therapist.